DFE-Digital/teach-in-further-education/DEV_GUIDE.md

 ### Performance tests

-    available to run on azure devOps pipelines using the js and yaml files in this repo https://dfe-gov-uk.visualstudio.com.mcas.ms/Teach%20in%20Further%20Education/_build
+    available to run as azure devOps pipelines, set up using the js and yaml files in this repo https://dfe-gov-uk.visualstudio.com.mcas.ms/Teach%20in%20Further%20Education/_build

 ### E2E tests